- Free service

 - What if someone has more than one 401(k)?

 - With a comprehensive list of 401(k) providers, Capitalize can find old 401(k)s along with any currently open and active ones, consolidating them into a single IRA that's easy to track and manage.

-- Why not just let any new IRA manager handle a rollover?
+- Why not just let any new IRA provider handle a rollover?

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.